Hi, my name is Sommer and I am an instructional designer.

 But I didn't come to it in a straight line.
 I first zig-zagged down different paths, wandered towards new passions, and filled my toolbox along the way full of odds and ends that always felt too fun to be called "work."

-For fun, apart from my "grown-up job," I've done freelance work websites, web & print graphics and advertisements.
+For fun, apart from my "grown-up job," I've created websites, web & print graphics and advertisements, book covers for indie authors.
 I've written content for newspapers and websites, from restaurant reviews to the cultural impact of women in comics.
 Later, I began teaching training classes because I could break down technical processes for the non-tech savvy (thanks dad for all those "what's a URL??" phone calls!) and I had a knack for answering the urgent question "why does this matter to me?"
 I had no idea that there was one perfect career out there that combined all of my talents and passions until a manager recognized what I could do and began mentoring me.
 Not only did she teach me how to become a leader myself, but she also taught me that mentoring is the greatest form of personal and professional development.
 Great managers, and great mentors, have the power to change lives and she's proof.

 Oh, one more thing...